Wildlife Track & Sign Workshops

 Or, if you prefer, send a check to Long Island Nature Organization, Inc, 84 Mount Misery Drive, Sag Harbor NY 11963.
 Be sure to include name, address, phone, and email.
 Thanks.

-The second annual Long Island Natural History Conference will take place Friday, December 6 from 9 am to 5 pm in Berkner auditorium at Brookhaven National Laboratory, Upton, NY.
-The conference will comprise sixteen presentations by leading Long Island wildlife biologists and naturalists on topics including the impacts of Hurricane Sandy.
+The second annual Long Island Natural History Conference took place Friday, December 6 at Brookhaven National Laboratory.
+The conference comprised sixteen presentations by leading Long Island wildlife biologists and naturalists.
 The complete list of speakers and topics is below.

 The conference is a project of the Long Island Nature Organization, committed to promoting nature studies on Long Island by sponsoring specific projects, providing opportunities like the conference to increase communication among wildlife researchers, managers, and the general public, and building a web-based clearing house for Long Island Natural History information.

 Coastal Response to Hurricane Sandy at Fire Island, NY